-The consolidated financial statements include the accounts of Exelixis and our wholly owned subsidiaries as well as one variable interest entity, Symphony Evolution, Inc., for which we are the primary beneficiary as defined by Financial Accounting Standards Board ("FASB") Interpretation No. 46 (revised 2003), Consolidation of Variable Interest Entities.
+The consolidated financial statements include the accounts of Exelixis and our wholly owned subsidiaries as well as one variable interest entity, Symphony Evolution, Inc. ("SEI"), for which we are the primary beneficiary.
+As of June 9, 2009, our purchase option for SEI expired and as a result, we were no longer considered to be the primary beneficiary (refer to Note 6 of our Annual Report on Form 10-K filed with the SEC on March 10, 2010).
 All significant intercompany balances and transactions have been eliminated.